AllStarLink/ASL3-Manual/docs/user-guide/index.md

 The first thing to know about ASL3 configuration is that the menu can be used to make and view common changes.
 Here are the highlights.
 See [configuration](config.md) and [commands](commands.md) for details.

+- You may edit the conf files without concern of switching between editing and using the menu.
+The tune menus do remove leading white space from comments.
-- A template is now used in `rpt.conf`.
-Editing is much easier but it's different than ASL2.
+- An Asterisk template is now used within `rpt.conf`.
+Editing is much easier but it's different than with other versions of AllStar.
 Node settings are much simpler with only a few lines needed to be added/updated for each node.
 The ASL3 menu handles the new templated configuration.
-- ASL registration is now set in `rpt_http_registration.conf`, not in `iax.conf`.
+- AllStar registration is now set in `rpt_http_registration.conf`, not in `iax.conf`.
 IAX registration still works but is discouraged.
 Please do not configure your node for both HTTP and IAX registration.
-The new Asterisk CLI command is `rpt show registrations`.
+The new Asterisk CLI command is `rpt show registrations` and cam be performed from the ASL3 menu.
 - The USB configuration files now contain the tune settings.
 There is no tune file for each node as in ASL2.
-The tune menus and Asterisk CLI write to the new tune setting locations.
+The tune menus and the Asterisk CLI write to the new tune setting locations.
-- There no need to edit or use a script to update the per node access lists, formerly known as the blacklist and whitelist.
+- There is no need to edit or use a script to update the access list, formerly known as the blacklist and whitelist.
+The settings are different because the access list is now per node rather than for all nodes as in other AllStar versions.
+It's also much easier to use the ASL3 menu to build the access lists.
-- You may edit the conf files without concern of switching between editing and editing.
-The tune menus do remove leading white space from comments.

 ## Help and Report Bugs